 After reading the Course Syllabus and Student Expectations, the student will complete the related checklist found in the Course Overview.

-There will be 6 Discussions throughout this course.
+Discussions are collaborative learning experiences.
+Therefore, the student will complete 3 Discussions throughout this course.
 The student is required to provide a thread in response to the provided topic for each forum.
 Each thread must be at least 350 words and demonstrate course-related knowledge.
 In addition to the thread, the student is required to reply to at least 2 other classmates’ threads.
 Each reply must be at least 250 words.

 In preparation for the research-oriented Position Paper, the student will research scholarly sources, and submit a bibliography.
 The Bibliography must include at least 20 references in addition to the course textbooks and the Bible.
 The Bibliography must be formatted in current Turabian style.